Fe'i banana: Use

-As food
+Culinary use

 Fe'i bananas are generally eaten as "plantains", i.e. they are usually cooked rather than eaten raw.
 They have been described as "delicious and nutritious when baked or boiled, especially if the slices are swathed in fresh coconut cream."
 They have also been described as "unpleasantly astringent" unless cooked, having higher proportions of starch and lower proportions of sugar than other kinds of banana.
 However, in the Federated States of Micronesia, some cultivars, particularly 'Karat Pwehu', 'Karat Pako' and to a lesser extent 'Utin Iap' (='Uht En Yap'), are commonly eaten raw when fully ripe.
 Karat bananas have a soft texture and a sweet taste and were a traditional weaning food in the Micronesian island of Pohnpei.

 In countries where Fe'i bananas were once a major food item, there has been a shift away from eating traditional foods towards eating imported foods.
 Bananas with whiter flesh are preferred over traditional varieties with deeply coloured flesh.
 One issue with Fe'i bananas is that eating them causes the production of yellow coloured urine, thought to be caused by the excretion of excess riboflavin present in the fruit.
 This effect led people to believe that Fe'i bananas might not be safe to eat, particularly for children.
 Along with the shift away from traditional foods, there has been a rise in vitamin A deficiency.
 Fe'i bananas with deeper coloured flesh have been shown to contain high levels of beta-carotene, a precursor of vitamin A. A year-long promotional campaign in Pohnpei in 1999 to encourage the consumption of Karat cultivars had some success in increasing sales.

 Levels of beta-carotene vary considerably among Fe'i bananas.
-In a study of traditional Solomon Islands cultivars, the highest level of beta-carotene found in a Fe'i cultivar was almost 6,000 µg per 100 g of flesh compared to the highest level of 1,300 µg in a non-Fe'i cultivar.
+In a study of traditional Solomon Islands cultivars, the highest level of beta-carotene found in a Fe'i cultivar was almost 6,000 μg per 100 g of flesh compared to the highest level of 1,300 μg in a non-Fe'i cultivar.
 However, there was an overlap; some Fe'i cultivars contained less beta-carotene than non-Fe'i cultivars.